Antonio Mazarrasa Quintanilla: Early public career (until 1902)

-Carlist deputy (1903-1914)
+Carlist deputy (1903–1914)

 In the 1903 elections to Congreso de los Diputados, the lower chamber of the Cortes, Mazarrasa stood as a Carlist beyond his native Cantabria, in the Basque district of Laguardia; the last Carlist triumph there was recorded in 1893, followed by defeats in 4 successive campaigns.
 Though he was a cuckoo candidate he emerged triumphant; with 3,806 votes gathered out of 4,067 votes cast he trashed the liberal counter-candidate.
 He resigned the ayuntamiento mandate as incompatible with the Cortes ticket; in the chamber he formed a tiny, 7-member Carlist minority.
 However, the Cortes term proved very brief and lasted only until 1905.
 Mazarrasa was barely active; the official Cortes records note only his intervention in favor of legislation on Cantabrian mining, which was supposed to expedite river transport and loading facilities in the Bay of Santander.
 During the 1905 campaign he tried to renew the mandate, again running on the Carlist ticket from Laguardia, but this time he lost to a Liberal canalejista counter-candidate.
 Briefly nominated to Santander town hall as consejal interino, during the following general election of 1907 Mazarrasa ceded the would-be Laguardia mandate to a fellow Carlist Celestino Alcocer.
 Himself he opted for the senate, also from Álava, but he lost.

 In the 1910 campaign Mazarrasa resumed his bid for the lower chamber from Laguardia; with 2,520 votes gathered out of 4,920 votes cast he was narrowly elected; this time the Carlist minority amounted to 9 MPs.
 His official record in the chamber is negligible, as there are almost no interventions recorded; the key Carlist campaign was directed against a so-called Ley del Candado.
 However, during the 4-year term Mazarrasa was rather active mobilizing popular support during rallies and meetings, e.g. in 1911 in Vitoria or in 1912 in Eibar.
+In 1912 he replaced Celestino Alcocer as Recaudador General del Tesoro de la Tradición, key person responsible for the party finances.
 In 1913 he welcomed his king Don Jaime, who technically incognito was visiting Santander.
-Other means of propaganda was issuing joint open letters, publicized in Traditionalist press, funding prizes at Juegos Florales, e.g. in 1911, or attending banquets, e.g. in Labastida in 1913.
+Other means of propaganda were issuing joint open letters, publicized in Traditionalist press, funding prizes at Juegos Florales, e.g. in 1911, or attending banquets, e.g. in Labastida in 1913.
 His position in the party was increasingly prestigious; apart from cases of exaltation in Traditionalist papers he was being asked to act as presidente honorario of some juvenile circles.
-In 1913 he was first noted as member of the nationwide Carlist executive, Junta Nacional, which he entered by virtue of his Cortes mandate.
+In 1913 he was first noted as a member of the nationwide Carlist executive, Junta Nacional, which he entered by virtue of his Cortes mandate.
 However, in 1914 Mazarrasa's term in the Congress expired.
-Also in 1914 he launched his candidature for the senate, but failed.
+Also in 1914 he launched his candidature for the Senate, but failed.